a2nfinance/gammaflow/text_to_video/README.md

 python resize.py
 ```
 ### Train video generator
-If using GPUs then don't need to set --cuda:
+If using GPUs, there is no need to set --cuda:
 ```
 python train.py  --cuda 1 \
 --ngpu 7 \